hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 4 3 4 4 1 4 1 7
-Weapons/Armour: The Beastmen Chieftain may be equipped with weapons and armour chosen from the Beastmen Equipment list.
+Weapons/Armor: The Beastmen Chieftain may be equipped with weapons and armor chosen from the Beastmen Equipment list.
 Skills: The Beastmen Chieftain may choose from Combat, Strength, & Speed when he gains a new skill.
 In addition, the